Rapid detection and recognition of whole brain activity in a freely behaving Caenorhabditis elegans: Introduction

 Characterizing whole-brain activity is crucial for opening the black box of a biological neural network.
-Recent technological advances in volumetric imaging, tracking, and genetically encoded calcium and voltage probes make it possible to simultaneously record the activity of a large fraction of neurons in a behaving animal (\cite{leifer2016whole}, \cite{vivek2016pan}, \cite{quan_fish}, \cite{JMLi_fish_2017}, \cite{Adult_fly}, \cite{SCAPE2}, \cite{Peters_Carandini_2021}, \cite{Kai_Wang_2021}), opening a window to exploration of brain dynamics and behaviors at multiple spatiotemporal scales.
+Recent technological advances in genetically encoded calcium and voltage indicators, volumetric imaging, and behavioral tracking make it possible to simultaneously record the activity of a large fraction of neurons in an unrestrained animal \cite{leifer2016whole, vivek2016pan, quan_fish, JMLi_fish_2017, Adult_fly, SCAPE2, Aravi_mating, Peters_Carandini_2021, Kai_Wang_2021}, opening the door to an exploration of brain dynamics and naturalistic behavior at multiple spatiotemporal scales.

-Over time, constant deformation of a molluscan brain, which causes large displacement and distortion of a neuron, has been a major hindrance to rapid and accurate characterization of neural activity patterns.
-Furthermore, highly similar textures and shapes between neurons within an individual as well as highly variable distributions of neurons across individuals make detection and identification of neurons an extraordinarily challenging problem.
+Over time, constant deformation of a nematode brain, which causes large displacement and distortion of neurons, has been a major hindrance to rapid and accurate characterization of neural activity patterns.
+Furthermore, highly similar textures and shapes between neurons within an animal, as well as highly variable distributions of neurons across animals, make detection and identification of neurons an extraordinarily challenging problem.

-Extracting whole-brain activity from imaging data in a moving \textit{C. elegans} requires answering two questions: \textit{where are the neurons} and \textit{who are they}.
-Conventional image processing methods and deep-learning-based methods have been proposed to solve both problems (\cite{Friedrich_Paninski_2017}, \cite{Mouse_brain_map}, \cite{CaImAn_2019}).
-To answer the first question, traditional methods use explicit computational models to localize neuronal regions, for example, by computing the 3D Hessian matrix in the pixel space (\cite{leifer2017}) and by implementing watershed algorithm for regional segmentation (\cite{wen20213deecelltracker} \cite{leifer2017} \cite{watershed}).
-Deep-learning-based methods, such as 3D-UNet (\cite{3dunet2016} \cite{wen20213deecelltracker}), train feed-forward neural network models to find candidate neuronal regions.
+Extracting whole-brain activity from an unrestrained \textit{C. elegans} requires answering two questions: \textit{where are the neurons} and \textit{who are they}?
+Conventional image processing methods and deep-learning-based methods have been proposed to solve both problems \cite{toyoshima2016accurate,leifer2017,leifertransformer,wen20213deecelltracker}.
+To answer the first question, traditional methods use explicit computational models to localize neuronal regions, for example, by computing the 3D Hessian matrix in the pixel space \cite{leifer2017} and by implementing the watershed algorithm for regional segmentation \cite{leifer2017, wen20213deecelltracker}.
+Deep-learning-based methods, such as 3D-UNet \cite{3dunet2016, wen20213deecelltracker}, train feed-forward neural network models to find candidate neuronal regions.
 With a sufficient number of human-annotated supervised examples, a neural network can effectively and accurately perform the neuron detection task.